RonenNess/PintarJS/README.md

 - Added some useful helper functions (Point.sub and more color formats).
 - Added validation that image is completed before loading texture, to prevent black texture bug if drawing while loading.
+- Fixed some bugs with WebGL text sprite + added better support in custom fonts.
+- Added style commands to WebGL text sprite.

 ## License